 International Studies Curriculum

-Students who plan to earn an Associate in Arts degree and then transfer to a four-year college or university to major in International Relations, International Studies, Political Science or History should follow the steps listed below.
-It is strongly recommended that you confer with a SWIC counselor prior to enrolling each semester and familiarize yourself with the specific requirements of the four-year institution where you plan to transfer.
-This is especially true if you are pursuing a degree in International or Area Studies as these programs vary widely.
+Are you planning to earn an Associate in Arts degree and then transfer to a four-year college or university to major in International Relations, International Studies, Political Science or History?
+We strongly encourage you to consult with a SWIC Advisor prior to enrolling each semester.
+We also advise you to familiarize yourself with the specific requirements of the four-year institution where you plan to transfer.

 As you fulfill your degree requirements, it is strongly recommended that you take the following classes for a global perspective: